 Send logs to Cloud Observability with tools such as Logstash, OpenTelemetry Collector, and Vector.
 Visit Log integrations for setup instructions, sample configurations, and more.

 As of March 12, 2024, all non-logging customers have trial access to Cloud Observability logs.
-Trial access lets you explore and work with logs before committing to a full subscription.
-Contact Customer Success to get full access to Cloud Observability logs.
+Use trial access to explore logging before committing to a full subscription.
+To get full access, contact Customer Success.

 Cloud Observability supports metric data from many different sources.
 Read our integration guides to get started on a platform then search for specific metric integrations for detailed instructions, examples, and more.